gtaAngelo/Yiimpoolv1/README.md

 | `ChallengeResponseAuthentication` | `no` | sshd config |
 | `PasswordAuthentication` | `no` | sshd config |

-On **Ubuntu 20.04+ / Debian 12** a drop-in file `/etc/ssh/sshd_config.d/10-yiimpool.conf` is written so the main config is never modified.
+A drop-in file `/etc/ssh/sshd_config.d/10-yiimpool.conf` is written so the main config is never modified.
 Any `PasswordAuthentication yes` override left by cloud-init (`50-cloud-init.conf`) is patched automatically.
-On **older systems** a `_sshd_set` helper ensures each directive is added to `sshd_config` even if it was not present at all (not just commented out).
 The SSH service is restarted immediately so the new settings take effect without a reboot.

 ---

+## What's New in v2.6.4

+### Bug Fixes
+- **PHP 8.1 installation** — Fixed silent install failure caused by `hide_output` never capturing the real exit code of backgrounded commands (`wait $pid` added); `php8.1-recode` removed (package does not exist for PHP 8.x)
+- **PHP repository detection** — Replaced fragile `*.list` glob with `grep -rq "ondrej/php"` so both `.list` and DEB822 `.sources` formats are detected correctly on Ubuntu 22.04+
+- **PHP repository validation** — Added `apt-cache show php8.1` check after `apt-get update`; stale or broken PPA entries are now detected and the PPA is force-refreshed before attempting any installs
+- **MariaDB repository** — Fixed incorrect `arch=binary=amd64,...` syntax (the `binary=` prefix is not valid in the `arch=` option); packages were never fetched because apt looked for a nonexistent architecture
+- **Dropped Ubuntu 20.04 / 18.04 / 16.04** — Ubuntu 20.04 entered ESM in April 2025 and falls outside Ondrej's PHP PPA support policy; 18.04 and 16.04 are fully end-of-life.
+All three versions are no longer supported

 ## What's New in v2.6.3